 The longevity of Americans is increasing.
 The average lifespan of someone born in 1950 was 68.2 years.
 Someone born in 2020 can expect to live 77.3 years.
-Increased longevity means changing financial planning needs, especially since quality of life in later years isn’t increasing.
+Increased longevity means changing financial planning needs, especially since the quality of life in later years isn’t increasing.

 According to the World Health Organization, a healthy life expectancy (HALE) – or the number of years someone lives free from serious disease – is only 63.1 years.